connor-rose/Dissertation/Methods.md

 * National Guard contacts of Alexa Landsman
 * local community event

+### Social Location and Researcher Bias
+As the researcher conducting the participant interviews and performing the coding of transcripts, it is important to be aware of where I am approaching the research from as well as making the reader aware of possible biases I may have.
+I have taken steps to become aware of and minimize the influence that my biases may have on the research however, it is impossible to completely sever oneself from their biases.
+At the time of data collection and interpretation the primary student researcher had joined the Air Force and upon completion of their doctorate degree will be working as a clinical psychologist in an active duty capacity.
+The possibility for bias to enter the data collection is at the point of data encoding.
+Given my affiliation with the Air Force it is possible to want to over-analyze or otherwise focus too closely on the positive aspects that result from a military life.
+Their is currently minimal research on the positive aspects of being a member of the military community which is why this paper chooses to focus, in part, on those positive factors.

 ### Operational Definitions
 It is important to establish what we define as a family.
 The literature varies on what is considered a family.
 For the purposes of this study a family will be broadly defined as a composition of two or more persons who are brought together over time by mutual consent who, together, assume responsibilities for familial functions \(Benzies and Mychasiuk, 2009; Vanier Institute of the Family 2004\).
 For the purposes of our study a couple must be cohabitating but not necessarily married.

 When determining the appropriate period of time to consider "post-deployment" I refer to the Yellow Ribbon Reintegration Program, which describes post-deployment is the first 180 days after the service member returns to their home station.